 The Hyundai R850LC-9S tracked excavator has a Cummins QSX15 engine, with dual overhead cams for optimum performance.
 Computerised work modes allow the operator to match performance to site conditions.
 Hyundai machines have been designed for easy re-fuelling on site and for easy serviceability and reduced maintenance time, there is ground-line access to critical services and grease points.

-Also operating at this project are two 22 T Hyundai R220LC-9S tracked excavators that boasts a bucket digging force (2 m arm) of 133,4 kN and are fitted with Hyundai HM 5,9 engines, offering a fuel consumption of only 16,6 l p/h.
+Also operating at this project are two 22 T Hyundai R220LC-9S tracked excavators that boast a bucket digging force (2 m arm) of 133,4 kN and are fitted with Hyundai HM 5,9 engines, offering fuel consumption of only 16,6 l p/h.
 These versatile machines, which are self-stabilising due to their weight, provide their own anchor support and can manoeuvre over arduous and steep terrain.